RichardDooling/Entertainment_Law/Idea_Protection/Idea_Protection.md

 ### III.
 California Implied-in-Fact Contract Law

 Writers in the Hollywood film industry often submit scripts to producers, or set up meetings with them, in the hope of selling them scripts and concepts for movies.
 The practice has carried over into television.
 Since the writer is looking for someone to turn the written work into an entertainment production, writers often pitch scripts or concepts to producers with the understanding that the writer will be paid if the material is used.
 Since an idea cannot be copyrighted, a concept for a film or television show cannot be protected by a copyright.
 But the concept can still be stolen if the studio violates an implied contract to pay the writer for using it.

-In *Desny,* the California Supreme Court recognized that a writer and producer form an implied contract under circumstances where both understand that the writer is disclosing his idea on the condition that he will be compensated if it is used. [*Desny*](http://scholar.google.com/scholar_case?case=3141417353271271191).
+In *Desny,* the California Supreme Court recognized that a writer and producer form an implied contract under circumstances where both understand that the writer is disclosing his idea on the condition that he will be compensated if it is used. [*Desny*][desny].
 There, defendant Billy Wilder, famed director of *Sunset Boulevard* and *Witness for the Prosecution,* allegedly entered into an implied contractual arrangement that was initiated when the plaintiff telephoned Wilder's office and pitched a movie idea to Wilder's secretary who, along with Wilder, understood Wilder was to pay if he used the story.
-*Id.* at 273-74.
-Wilder produced a film, *Ace in the Hole,* allegedly based on the idea plaintiff had pitched for a movie inspired by the "life story of Floyd Collins who was trapped [in a cave] and made sensational news for two weeks." *Id.* at 262.
-Wilder allegedly failed to compensate the plaintiff, and the California Supreme Court held that, given the entertainment industry norms, the plaintiff had sufficiently pled the breach of an implied contract to pay for use of his idea.
+*Id.* Wilder produced a film, *Ace in the Hole,* allegedly based on the idea plaintiff had pitched for a movie inspired by the "life story of Floyd Collins who was trapped [in a cave] and made sensational news for two weeks." *Id.* Wilder allegedly failed to compensate the plaintiff, and the California Supreme Court held that, given the entertainment industry norms, the plaintiff had sufficiently plead the breach of an implied contract to pay for use of his idea.
 The issue here is whether copyright law now preempts such claims.

 ### IV.
 Copyright Preemption

-The Copyright Act of 1976 expressly preempts state claims where the plaintiff's work "come[s] within the subject matter of copyright" and the state law grants "legal or equitable rights that are equivalent to any of the exclusive rights within the general scope of copyright."
+The Copyright Act of 1976 expressly preempts state claims where the plaintiff's work "comes within the subject matter of copyright" and the state law grants "legal or equitable rights that are equivalent to any of the exclusive rights within the general scope of copyright."
-&hellip;[T]he scope of copyright subject matter does not extend to ideas that are not within a fixed medium.
+&hellip; T he scope of copyright subject matter does not extend to ideas that are not within a fixed medium.
 Section 301(b) specifically excludes non-fixed ideas from the Copyright Act's scope; the statute describes "works of authorship not fixed in any tangible medium of expression" as "subject matter that does not come within the subject matter of copyright."
 17 U.S.C. § 301(b).
 Ideas that are still purely airborne are thus not even within the subject matter of copyright.
 Once an idea has been written down or otherwise recorded, however, we have recognized that it satisfies the Copyright Act's writing requirement because it is fixed in a tangible medium.

-For preemption purposes, ideas and concepts that are fixed in a tangible medium fall within the scope of copyright. &hellip;[F]ixed ideas falls within the subject matter of copyright and thus satisfies the first prong of the statutory preemption test, despite the exclusion of fixed ideas from the scope of actual federal copyright protection.
+For preemption purposes, ideas and concepts that are fixed in a tangible medium fall within the scope of copyright. &hellip; Fixed ideas falls within the subject matter of copyright and thus satisfies the first prong of the statutory preemption test, despite the exclusion of fixed ideas from the scope of actual federal copyright protection.